 North Dakota Sex Offenses

 Sex-related offenses in North Dakota range from Class A misdemeanors to Class AA felonies, carrying possible prison sentences from less than a year for a misdemeanor to life imprisonment for Class AA felonies.
 The difference between a felony or a misdemeanor charge depends on the specific facts of the case as applied to the law.
 The North Dakota Century Code has very detailed definitions of the charges, taking many factors into account.
 The difference in age between the parties and associations with hazing or initiation are all factors the prosecution will consider when deciding what charges to bring.

 In addition to criminal penalties, people convicted of sex offenses may have to register with the state.
 Federal law requires that states notify the public about offenders who constitute a risk to the community.
-North Dakota complies with this requirement by maintaining a sex offender registry, which is a list available to the public.
+North Dakota complies with this requirement by maintaining a sex offender registry.
+This registry is then made available to the public.

 The Attorney General’s office conducts an investigation, separate from the criminal proceedings, and assigns each offender a “risk level.”
 Depending on the risk level assigned, offenders may have to register for fifteen years, twenty-five years, or for life.
 Registered offenders are also required to update local law enforcement agencies every time they move to a new address and provide updates on their status every thirty or ninety days.
 Failing to register or to update law enforcement about moving is a separate criminal offense with additional penalties.